Teaching English Abroad

-Transitions Abroad: Available from many libraries and international newsstands: this magazine often carries articles on the Teaching English as a Foreign Language job market as well as on other topics relating to overseas work, life and travel.
+Transitions Abroad – available from many libraries and international newsstands.
+This magazine often carries articles on the Teaching English as a Foreign Language job market as well as other topics relating to overseas work, life, and travel.
 The January/February issue each year concentrates on teaching English in a foreign country.

-Dave’s ESL Café: Run by Dave Sperling, this is the biggest and best website for EFL teachers.
-The Job Center section contains many useful pages including: Jobs Offered, Job Discussion Forum, Job Information Journal and Teacher Training Discussion Forum.
+Dave's ESL Cafe – this is the biggest and best website for English as Foreign Language teachers.
+The Job Center section contains many useful pages, including jobs postings, job discussion forum, and teacher training discussion forum.

-TeachAbroad.com: Directory for teaching positions around the world -- educational opportunities, paid and volunteer international teaching positions, searchable by country.
+GoAbroad.com – contains directory for teaching positions around the world – educational opportunities, paid and volunteer international teaching positions, searchable by country.

-ESL.net: Distributor of ESL (English as a Second Language), GED, and foreign language training software, videos, audio, handheld translation devices, and textbooks.
+ESL.net – this is a distributor of English as a Second Language (ESL), general educational development, and foreign language training software, videos, audio, handheld translation devices, and textbooks.
 They also have a list of ESL resources.

 TheAsianLife.com – lists number of resources and opportunities in South Korea.